fdeblasio/pokeemerald-expansion/notes.md

     - Tornadus-T
     - Yveltal
 - Update trainer teams for more variety with new Pokemon once Gym Leaders are done
-    - If a rematch has a Pokemon in the hack, use it
-- Remove Jackson's Treecko
 - Look into game bugs
 - Rebase upcoming